navidcy/TurbulentWords.jl/README.md

 # TurbulentWords.jl

-Create words for fluid simulations.
+Create initial conditions from words for fluid simulations.

 ```julia
 using TurbulentWords